seansfkelley/react-layered-chart/README.md

 </ChartProvider>
 ```

 In this example, the X and Y domains are controlled by internal state and need not be explicitly passed.
-The `ConnectedInteractionLayer` captures mouse events and dispatches actions internally to make the chart respond to user input.
+The `ConnectedInteractionCaptureLayer` captures mouse events and dispatches actions internally to make the chart respond to user input.

 ## Adding Custom Behavior

 react-layered-chart provides two methods of customizing behavior:

 - Hooking into the internal [Redux](https://github.com/reactjs/redux) store using react-redux's [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) plus the [selectors](https://github.com/reactjs/reselect) and action creators provided by react-layered-chart.
-- Providing props to the `ChartProvider` in the manner of [controlled inputs](https://facebook.github.io/react/docs/forms.html#controlled-components).
+- Providing props to the `ChartProvider` in the manner of [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components).

 Your custom component doesn't even have to be a type of chart -- for example, if you want to add a textual legend that updates on hover, you could do this by adding a component within a `ChartProvider`.